marapapman/Violist_Replication/Readme.txt

 Mix Average FASI: 0.8919413919413919 1.0
 Mix Average JSA: 4.0769230769230753E-7 1.0

+Where the first colunm is the name of item.
+The second colunm is precision and the third colunm is recall.
+If there is a fourth colum, it represents the number of test cases.

 This result is slightly different than the result in our paper due to some improvement in our code